Friday, March 27, 2026

 But one event on the weekend schedule truly captured my attention: a lecture on Jane Austen’s engaging and cosmopolitan cousin, Eliza de Feuillide, presented by French author Claire Saim.
 Saim wrote Jane Austen: A Visual Encyclopedia (yes, also to be featured in an upcoming BTS Tuesday Tea & Tomes).

-In the City Hall Auditorium, conveniently just steps from Mount Dora’s Annie Donnelly Park, the home base for the Fest, Sims shared slides chronicling her Austen research throughout France.
-Granted rare access to the former home of Eliza and her husband—now a very private residence—Sims even visited what is believed to be the actual bedroom of Jane’s cousin.
+In the City Hall Auditorium, conveniently just steps from Mount Dora’s Annie Donnelly Park, the home base for the Fest, Saim shared slides chronicling her Austen research throughout France.
+Granted rare access to the former home of Eliza and her husband—now a very private residence—Saim even visited what is believed to be the actual bedroom of Jane’s cousin.

 Divine Jane tea